 Bill: I think that’s critical and interesting.
-I recently posted an article this topic.
+I recently posted an article on this topic.
 It’s so vital.
 Everything else works when you can do that.

 Bill: I received an anonymous quote one time about our interviews, but it so relates.
 They said, “This conversation invites and allows whole beings to show up; like whole food, whole beings are more nutritious to the system they exist within.”

 Lindsay: I love that.
 Brene Brown talks about that a lot.
 The wholehearted acceptance and welcoming of the whole person because we’re a whole person.
 We’re not just an automaton that creates widgets for a company.
 We have other things going on too, and when we see that, it’s very humanizing.

 What does it take to get an employee’s full attention and best performance?